Skip to main navigation

 Log in to myCigna

 Medicines, such as antispasmodics or sleep aids.
-These and other medicines can have potentially serious and even deadly side effects in infants.
+These and other medicines can have serious and even deadly side effects in infants.
 If your doctor prescribes them to treat other symptoms your baby is having, be sure to follow the instructions carefully.

 Feeding foods (such as baby cereal and solids) earlier than recommended.